opsd-io/terraform-module-github-repository/README.md

 ## Introduction

-A module for creating and managing GitHub repositories.
+A Terraform module for creating and managing GitHub repositories.

 ## Usage